 I was a bit bemused reading Daisy Christodoulou’s piece on tacit knowledge.
 The point of the piece seemed to be that when attempting to achieve “quality writing” the use of criterion and rules become proxies for quality.
 I agree, I have (in the past, ahem, a long time ago) taught to tests, when required.
 Played the game.

 In turn, these rules are inexpertly handled by novice learners.
-Also agree but it can get a weak candidate through an exam.
+Also, agree but it can help a weak candidate to pass an exam.
 Smart teachers know that examiners skim read.

 Somewhat unhelpfully the blog does not define its terms nor offer a position, It is a blog why should it?
 It would be helpful though.
 Therefore, I will try to do it here.

 Tacit knowledge is, admittedly, hard to define.
 Enigmatically Michael Polanyi describes it using the phrase ‘we know more than we can tell’.
 In essence, it is the ability to make propositional judgements without knowing why, or how.
 For example, I often find it hard to describe how I know someone’s age.
 I can distinguish a 35 year old from a 25-year face one but often cannot explain how I did it.
 Of course, a 65-year-old face is clearly distinguishable from one 40 years younger.
 The physical evidence is quite explicit.
 At younger ages, it is not so easy.
 Somehow, I am able to perceive a face and map it against a schema of faces that gives me some idea of the age of a person.